 Non-communicable diseases (NCDs) such as diabetes, cancer, aging, cardiovascular, and neurodegenerative diseases are major health issues worldwide.
 They are strongly linked with increased production of free radical species in the body [1,2].
 The failure of endogenous antioxidants to neutralize the reactive species creates imbalances that lead to oxidative stress, which, in turn, initiates the progression of several chronic diseases [3].
 Therefore, the human body needs antioxidants to protect itself against the damaging effects of prooxidants.
 Various antioxidant molecules have been utilized to manage free radicals generated by the oxidation process, which includes sources from synthetic chemicals, vitamins, plants, and bioactive peptides [4].
 There is a growing trend among the public to prefer natural antioxidants over synthetic ones, which are known to have toxic and harmful effects [5].
 Therefore, researchers have focused their attention on bioactive peptides produced from fish and fish by-products, in a quest to obtain natural antioxidants.
 Bioactive peptides are short chains of amino acids (2-20 amino acids) found in the amino acid sequence of proteins, but are biologically inactive.
 They exert various improved physiological and functional roles upon release from their parent protein through enzymatic hydrolysis or microbial degradation.
 Apart from the antioxidative functions of bioactive peptides from fish protein hydrolysates, they also possess bioactive properties, including antidiabetic [6], anti-inflammatory [7], antibacterial [8], antimicrobial [9], anticancer [9,10], antihypertensive [11], and antiproliferative [12].

-Fish protein hydrolysates that exhibit antioxidant activity have been reported from Skipjack tuna (Katsuwonus pelamis) [12], Tra Catfish (Pangasius hypophthalmus) [14], Mullet fish (Liza abu) [15], Rainbow Trout (Oncorhynchus mykiss) [16], and Redlip Mullet (Chelon haematocheilus) [17Protein hydrolysates and peptides, recognized for their antioxidant activities in both cellular and animal models, have been extracted from various parts of tilapia, including its muscle, skin, scales, frame, and viscera [12, 18-21].
+Fish protein hydrolysates that exhibit antioxidant activity have been reported from Skipjack tuna (Katsuwonus pelamis) [12], Tra Catfish (Pangasius hypophthalmus) [14], Mullet fish (Liza abu) [15], Rainbow Trout (Oncorhynchus mykiss) [16], and Redlip Mullet (Chelon haematocheilus) [17].
+Protein hydrolysates and peptides, recognized for their antioxidant activities in both cellular and animal models, have been extracted from various parts of tilapia, including its muscle, skin, scales, frame, and viscera [12, 18-21].

 In Nigeria, there is growing interest in aquaculture, where fish such as catfish and tilapia are raised.
 In the last few years, the tilapia production has increased steadily and become one of Nigeria’s leading aquatic products.
 Four tilapia species, namely Oreochromis niloticus, O. aureus, Sarotherodon galilaeus, and Tilapia zillii, are commonly and widely cultured in Nigeria [22].
 Apart from providing easily digested and affordable protein, tilapia also serves as a source of income for those involved in fisheries, aquaculture, and fish trade.
 Species of tilapia, particularly Oreochromis niloticus and Tilapia zillii, possess several traits that make them well-suited for aquaculture.
 These include rapid growth rates, high reproductive capacity, adaptability to diverse environmental conditions, and ease of acceptance of artificial feeds.
 In addition to their favorable farming characteristics, their flesh is palatable, with a mild flavor, making them widely accepted as food fish in various cuisines [22].